dsccommunity/AuditPolicyDsc/README.md

 # Examples

-In the Following example configuration, Advanced Audit Policy is set.
+In the Following example configuration,